nots1dd/LiteFM/README.md

 2. String search along with next occurance functionalities
 3. Easy and Fast addition, deletion of files and directories
 4. Clean and responsive TUI thanks to ncurses with cool colors
+5. Incredibly fast extraction and compression functions thanks to `libarchive`

 ## Usage